If you need help finding the best gifts for powerlifters, you’ve come to the right place!

 Deadlift socks prevent the bar from scraping against the shins when the bar is pulled off the floor.
 I’ve had the MOXY brand of deadlift socks, and they’ve lasted years:

 Don’t like this style?
 See more colors and designs here »

-Deadlift socks are a thoughtful gift to give anyone who deadlifts, especially if they do it in shorts.
+Deadlift socks are thoughtful gifts for powerlifters who deadlift, particularly if they do so while wearing shorts.